sematext/sematext-agent-docker/README.md

 	**TCP and TLS connection (> image version 1.29.13 or dev)**

-	If the unix socket is not available Sematext Agent assumes the Container Gateway Address (autodetect) and port 2375 as default (no TLS) - this needs no add. configuration.
-In case the Docker Daemon is not using the default TCP port, you have to configure TCP settings.
+	If the unix socket is not available Sematext Agent assumes the Container Gateway Address (autodetect) and port 2375 as default (no TLS) - this needs no configuration.
+In case the Docker Daemon TCP settings are different, you have to configure the TCP settings.
 The TCP settings can be modified with the following parameters:

   - -e DOCKER_HOST e.g. tcp://ip-reachable-from-container:2375/ - if not set unix:///var/run/docker.sock or if this does not exists tcp://gateway:2375 will be used.
 In this case you don't need -v to mount /var/run/docker.sock
 	- -e DOCKER_PORT in case Docker TCP connection is used, the agent will use its gateway address (autodetect) with the given DOCKER_PORT